 Successful completion of the Honors Program will be entered on the student's transcript.
 Recognition will also be given in the Commencement Program.
 In evaluating each student's performance, if it is not judged to meet the standards of success, the student will receive course grades and credits as earned.

 Departmental Honors Contacts

-Civil Engineering: Professor Yu(Marco) Nie (y-nie@northwestern.edu) Environmental Engineering: Professor Jean-François Gaillard (jf-gaillard@northwestern.edu)
+Civil Engineering: Professor Eric Garcia (ericvincent.garcia@northwestern.edu), Environmental Engineering: Professor Jean-François Gaillard (if-gaillard@northwestern.edu)

 Combined BS/MS Program